ianjure/stock-market-prediction/README.md

 # Stock Market Trend Prediction &nbsp; [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ianjure/stock-market-trend-prediction/blob/main/Stock_Market_Trend_Prediction_Notebook.ipynb)
-The **stock market** is a volatile market where people buy and sell stocks.
-The goal of this project is to create a machine learning model to predict a weekly and monthly trend for a publicly traded stock.
-The model will forecast whether the stock price will go up or down by next week or next month.
-We will utilize historical stock price and economic data in order to train a number of classification models and find the most accurate one.
-After that, we will create a web application that anyone can use to test our model with recent data.
+The **stock market** is known for its volatility, characterized by the buying and selling of stocks.
+This project aims to develop a machine learning model that predicts weekly and monthly trends for publicly traded stocks.
+The model will forecast whether stock prices will rise or fall in the upcoming week or month.
+To train various classification models and identify the most accurate one, we will use historical stock price and economic data.
+Following this, we will build a web application that allows users to test our model with up-to-date data.

 ## Data Overview
-We will be using the [yfinance](https://pypi.org/project/yfinance/) library to fetch historical stock price data from the [Yahoo Finance](https://finance.yahoo.com/) API.
-These data contains columns such as the closing and opening prices of any publicly traded stocks.
-We will also retrieve economic data, such as interest rates, from [FRED](https://fred.stlouisfed.org/docs/api/fred/#API) that we can add to our dataset as additional indicators.
+We will use the [yfinance](https://pypi.org/project/yfinance/) library to fetch historical stock price data from the [Yahoo Finance](https://finance.yahoo.com/) API.
+This data includes columns such as closing and opening prices for publicly traded stocks.
+Additionally, we will retrieve economic data, such as interest rates, from [FRED](https://fred.stlouisfed.org/docs/api/fred/#API) to include as supplementary indicators in our dataset.

 ## Project Method
-1. **Fetch the Data:** Collect the data from Yahoo Finance.
+1. **Fetch the Data:** Collect stock price data from Yahoo Finance.
-2. **Clean the Data:** Select relevant features and fix the index format.
+2. **Clean the Data:** Select relevant features and standardize the index format.
-3. **Create new Features:** Make useful features from the existing variables.
+3. **Create New Features:** Derive useful features from the existing variables.
-4. **Normalize the Data:** Scale original variables to reduce dependency.
+4. **Normalize the Data:** Scale the original variables to minimize dependency.
-5. **Append new Features:** Add economic data from FRED as additional features.
+5. **Append New Features:** Integrate economic data from FRED as additional features.
-6. **Build the Model:** Train and find the best algorithm.
+6. **Build the Model:** Train various algorithms to identify the most effective one.
-7. **Deploy the Model:** Build a web application to test the model.
+7. **Deploy the Model:** Develop a web application to allow users to test the model.

 ## Next Steps
-1. Introduce more **economic indicators** to improve data quality.
+* Introduce additional economic indicators to enhance data quality.
-2. Try **tuning** the best model to see improvements in accuracy.
+* Tune the best-performing model to improve accuracy.

 <br>